FPS mouse sensitivity converter

 Convert your aim between games without guessing.

 Move your CS2, Valorant, Apex, Overwatch, Fortnite, PUBG, or Rainbow Six Siege sensitivity into another game using eDPI, cm/360, inches/360, and yaw-based conversion.
+The scenario pages below send you back to the converter with practical starter settings already filled in.

 Converted sensitivity 0.000 CS2 to Valorant at 800 DPI